 First aid at railway stations

-An assessment of First Aid requirements should be made by the employer.
-Whilst the regulations do not require the assessment to include the public, good employers would take account of passengers needs at railway stations.
-ORR strongly recommends that they are included in these first aid assessments.
+The regulations do not require the assessment to include the public, but good employers would take account of passengers' needs, and we strongly recommend that they are included in any first aid assessment.